MidnightSkyUniverse/dynamic_risk_assessment_system/README.md

 With an assumption that we have a Machine Learning model in production, the project aims to check in regular intervals (per crontab configuration) for new datasets and acts upon any new data that is saved.
-The model is tested for drift, re-train if needed and new reporting of the model performance, data quality and timing of execution is saved to the database.
+The model is tested for checking whether model drift, re-train if needed and new reporting of the model performance, data quality and timing of execution is saved to the database.

 This project us par of Udacity nanodegree program.